 Severity: Minor

-Claude Code allows you to change modes mid-session with the /mode command.
-In practice, 55% of developers are unaware of this possibility and restart Claude Code to change modes, losing an average of 45 seconds of context with each restart.
+Claude Code allows you to change modes mid-session with the Shift+Tab shortcut.
+In practice, many are unaware of this possibility and restart Claude Code to change modes, losing an average of 45 seconds of context with each restart.

 Incorrect: